-Luton airport is about 50 kilometers from London and there are different ways to move between the airport and the city, although for me, the most advisable is to book a shared or private transfer.
-I tell you why below.
+Luton airport is about 50 kilometers from London and there are different ways to get between the airport and the city, although for me, the most advisable is to book a shared or private transfer.
+I'll tell you why below.

 1. The best transfers between Luton Airport and London

 The most convenient and fastest way to get to your hotel is to book a door-to-door transfer.
 This service can be booked exclusively for you and your companions (private option) or you can share it with other travelers to make it more affordable.